mrpro.operators.ZeroPadOp

 If

-along the specified dimensions, the tensor is zero-padded.
+padded_shape(defined at initialization) is larger thanoriginal_shapealong the specified dimensions, the tensor is zero-padded.
 If smaller, it is cropped.
-The operation is applied along the dimensions specified indim
+The operation is applied along the dimensions specified indim.- Parameters:

 x (

-) – Input tensor.
-Its shape along the dimensions indim
+Tensor) – Input tensor.
+Its shape along the dimensions indimshould matchoriginal_shape.- Returns:

 The padded or cropped tensor.
 Its shape along the dimensions in